bgriffen/oldwebsite/_posts/2014-11-04-creating-digests-of-ads.md

 [![Most popular](/assets/adspython/feedly_popular_papers.png)](/assets/adspython/feedly_popular_papers.png)

- I wanted to generate a rank ordered list of the papers people read on ADS using their metrics which are now available.
-I wrote my own script to do just that and it goes as follows.
+ I wanted a 'top 10 most popular' list from the ADS listings from 'yesterday' whenever that may be.

 {% highlight Python %}
 # Core libraries